waxs/needle/README.md

 **Some tips on making the most out of the limitations of JS.**
 * Chain your queries wisely, limit the size first with simple queries.
-* Some queries are more expensive to run, if you limit your dataset using the `select()` method first your second query will have less intense data to work with.
+* Some queries are more expensive to run, if you limit your data set using the `select()` method first your second query will have less intense data to work with.
 * Most API's have options to limit data, don't take it to far, have a talk with your backend engineer, or use native functions to specify your needs first ;)